korewireless/OmniCore-C-Device-SDK/examples/freertos_linux/Linux_gcc_gcp_iot/README.md

 ## Troubleshooting

-### Validating Cloud IoT Core credentials
+### Validating OmniCore credentials

-Build the MQTT client example to validate your Cloud IoT Core credentials.
+Build the MQTT client example to validate your OmniCore credentials.